kmarryo/frontend-nanodegree-mobile-portfolio/README.md

 To just look at the final result you can visit my[GitHub Pages-Site](https://kmarryo.github.io/frontend-nanodegree-mobile-portfolio/)

-## Improvements made to speed up the project
+## Improvements made to speed up the Website

 ### Increasing PageSpeed
 - Crop too large images and minify them using tinypng.com